AtomMem : Learnable Dynamic Agentic Memory with Atomic Memory Operation: Experiments

 \subsection{Implementation Details}

 \paragraph{Models} For all agents, we use Qwen3-8B~\citep{Qwen3} as the base model.
-To ensure a fair comparison with baselines, we disable the thinking mode.
-For agents that require retrieval, we use Qwen3-embedding-0.6B as the embedding model. \paragraph{Agent Implementation} We implement memory using a vector database as the underlying storage.
-Under this design, the \textbf{Read} operation corresponds to semantic similarity–based retrieval.
+For agents that require retrieval, we use Qwen3-embedding-0.6B as the embedding model. \paragraph{Agent Implementation} We implement memory using a FAISS vector database as the underlying storage.
 The query for retrieval is provided by the read action.
 Each action and its XML format will be detailed in Appendix \ref{appendix: hyperparameters}.
 Long texts are split into chunks of 4k tokens and fed to the agent step-by-step.
 At each step, if a read operation is triggered, the memory module retrieves 6 relevant entries from the database.

-\paragraph{SFT Implementation} SFT is applied to equip the model with stable instruction-following behavior and basic task completion capability.
-Specifically, we conduct supervised fine-tuning on 4K prompt–completion pairs sampled from HotpotQA via rejection sampling using DeepSeek-V3.1~\citep{DeepSeek-V3}, serving primarily as a lightweight initialization.
-For MemAgent, to rule out performance differences caused by training-induced misalignment, we also perform SFT with the same amount of data.

-\paragraph{RL Implementation} For SFT, we only use the model trained on HotpotQA to ensure stable format-following, but for RL, we train on each dataset individually to obtain task-specific policies.
-We adopt a fully on-policy RL strategy, where each rollout is used for a single update.
-We use exactly match~(EM) between the model answer and the ground-truth as the reward, to prevent potential reward hacking.
-The RL hyperparameters are also kept identical across trained agents~(MemAgent and \ourwork).
+\paragraph{RL Implementation} We adopt a fully on-policy RL strategy, where each rollout is used for a single update.
+For QA tasks, we use exactly match (EM) between the model answer and the ground truth as the reward, and for web tasks, we use an LLM-as-a-judge reward.
 Additional hyperparameters are provided in the Appendix \ref{appendix: hyperparameters}.